quantumquantara-arch/the_technical_AI_governance_challenge/README.md

 - `test_results.csv` (evidence + interpreter + verdict columns)
 - `trace_output.jsonl` (per-item trace, if enabled by your runner)

+---

-## The "Coherence Guard" Deployment Roadmap: From Code to Global Compliance:
+## The "Coherence Guard" Deployment Roadmap: From Code to Global Compliance

 ### Phase 1: Operationalizing the EU AI Act (Months 1–6)